guptavaibhav18197/GSoC-Blog/index.md

 #
 layout: home
 ---
 Hello All!
-I am Vaibhav, a 3rd year AI enthusiast from International Institute of Information Technology, Hyderabad.
+I am Vaibhav Gupta, a 3rd year AI enthusiast from International Institute of Information Technology, Hyderabad.

 The following list of blog posts will be related to **Google Code of Summer**'s project : **Rapid Annotator**, and a detailed account of my adventures, what I learned in the months May through August, obstacles I faced and how finally I overcame those.